-Hospitality Services Center, in partnership with Goldensun, is arranging and providing transportation on Sunday mornings from Glencroft Retirement Center to Trinity Mennonite Church.
+Hospitality Services Center, in partnership with Goldensun, is providing transportation on Sunday mornings from Glencroft Retirement Center to Trinity Mennonite Church.
 We team up with Goldensun in using their van with wheelchair and lift capabilities which allows those who are unable to drive as well as those with disabilities to now have the opportunity to attend Sunday morning services at Trinity.
-Volunteer drivers, who also volunteer in transporting Goldensun residents, have volunteered to drive for this service.
+Volunteer drivers, who also volunteer in transporting Goldensun members, have volunteered to drive for this service.

 Expectation, enthusiasm, energy!
 The weekend that was a year in the planning finally arrived-the 25th anniversary of SOOP in Phoenix, AZ, February 23-25.
 With it came an unforeseen cold snap in the weather that added an extra urgency in last-minute planning: figuring out how to keep people warm in all our planned outdoor activities.